sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 - Does the camera tilt downward in the scene?

-- Does the camera tilt from top to bottom?
+- Does the camera tilt downward?

 - Does the camera execute a tilt movement downward?